 But couple that with genuine staff who aren’t just putting on that fake smile for you, and I’m truly sold.
 We had a fantastic stay at the Americana Modern in Redding during our honeymoon road trip, basically because we felt so welcome and comfortable.
 So a big thank you to everyone there who make the ambiance so welcoming.

 Things to do in Redding, California

 While planning this Northern California road trip extravaganza, a few people asked why we were stopping in Redding.
 It made me a little worried that we were walking into a ghost town or a seedy area, if I’m totally honest.
 So I had low expectations going in.
-I was really pleasantly surprised by the great array of things there are to do both in Redding and nearby, so I will be writing an in-depth post about it in the coming weeks, which I will link to here.
+I was really pleasantly surprised by the great array of things there are to do both in Redding and nearby, so here is an in-depth post about it.